COVID-19 Reveals the Importance of Passive and Active Business Resilience for Companies Looking to Build Sustainability.

 But large-scale disruptive events are another matter.
 When crises come from the broader environment — whether political, cultural, economic, or physical — companies are often unprepared.
 For example, companies struggled in the face of financial shocks like the 2008–2009 recession and natural disasters such as storms.

 Now, the health crisis linked to COVID-19 has underscored companies’ vulnerability to such external disruptions regardless of size or industry.
 This is why, now more than ever, organizational resilience is appearing as a capacity that any company must seek to develop.
+If your want your business to continue sailing in the strong winds or perhaps expand, companies such as Sengkang company incorporation might be of great service.

 Resilience is the ability to cope with unforeseen dangers, to learn from them, and to rebound after managing them.
 Our research, based on an extensive literature review, shows that companies that develop a capability for resilience are able to handle disruptive events from the broader environment.
 Indeed, company responses to the COVID-19 health crisis show such resilience in real time.